 The next step on how to start a business in Malta is to register.
 Company registration is a crucial step since everything else you do won’t matter until you have an official entity.
 Company registration in Malta starts with registering your company name online.

-The Maltese Registry of Companies handles company registration in the country.
-Afterwards, you’ll need to supply the required forms to the Registry of Companies.
+The Maltese Registry of Companies (opens in a new tab) handles company registration in the country.
+Afterward, you’ll need to supply the required forms to the Registry of Companies.

 The registration forms required to start a company in Malta include:

 - Proof of successfully deposited initial share capital